mr-poojit/groundtruth-hackathon/README.md

 ## ⭐ Final Note

-TrendSpotter turns multi-format raw data into polished executive insights — instantly.
+This turns multi-format raw data into polished executive insights — instantly.
 It eliminates manual reporting, reduces errors, and enables teams to focus on **strategy**, not spreadsheets.